 NCCI's indications are calculated using a rating methodology similar to most states where the NCCI estimates loss costs.
 The overall proposed loss cost change is estimated using the state loss and payroll experience.
 Following that, the loss experience for each of the five industry groups is evaluated to adjust the overall statewide loss cost change to each industry group.
 Finally, the limited loss experience of each individual class code determines the proposed loss costs for each of the class codes, subject to swing limits around the overall industry group loss cost change.
-Besides a change to the credibility assigned to each class code's loss experience, which is discussed later, this methodology is consistent with the recent NCCI filings in Colorado.
+Besides the treatment of the indemnity benefit level change and the defense and cost containment expense ("DCCE") provision, this methodology is consistent with the recent NCCI filings in Colorado.
+These changes are discussed in more detail in the sections titled "Benefit Level Changes" and "Loss Adjustment Expenses" below.
 This methodology is reasonable.